ApeCommerce/ape-dev/README.md

 ## Development

-Get a Node.js container shell:
+Get a shell from Node.js container:

 ```
 docker compose exec node bash
 ```

-These repositories are mounted under Node.js container's working directory.
-Mounts can be customized as well in the `docker-compose.yml` file:
+Ape repositories are all mounted into Node.js container by default, under the working directory:

 | Repository                 | Directory       |
 | -------------------------- | --------------- |
 | [Ape Commerce](README.md)  | `ape-commerce`  |
 | [Ape Framework](README.md) | `ape-framework` |
 | [Ape Common](README.md)    | `ape-common`    |

+Mounts can be customized as well in the `docker-compose.yml` file.